 - Own their own business, and are focussed on their vision and growing their company?

-- Are approaching retirement and want to know they have “enough” to maintain their lifestyle?
+- Are approaching retirement and want to know if they have “enough” to maintain their lifestyle?

 - Have just inherited money but feel a strong sense of responsibility towards the capital?